So you want to start working as a model? We are excited to hear that, but we also know booking those initial jobs takes planning and preparation.

 Here are our best tips on starting a model portfolio book:

-Industry standard is 9x12 inches—anything a bit larger is still acceptable, but not as compact and convenient for your bag.
-Many art stores will carry these, or you can order one off of Amazon.
+- Industry-standard is 9×12 inches—anything larger is acceptable, but not as compact and convenient for your bag.

-It must be black with no spiral or rings, with plastic sleeves for your photos, and it must be black.
-This makes it easy to flip through, and gives it the professional look you’re after.
-You can always upgrade your book to a fancier leather-bound hardcover down the road.
+- The portfolio should have plastic sleeves for your photos, and it must be black.
+This makes it easy to flip through and gives it a polished look.
+You can always upgrade to a leather-bound hardcover later.

-Curate your images carefully.
-Start your book with your composite card.
+- Curate your images carefully.
+Your book should start with your composite card.

-Ask a photographer friend—or even just a pal with a good eye and elevated taste level—to vote on their favorite shots, and put the popular votes first in your book.
-You want casting directors and designers to see your best work first.
-Often, you can’t guarantee that they’ll flip through 20 pages, so don’t bother trying to save the best for last.
+- Ask a photographer friend—or even just a pal with a good eye and elevated taste—to vote on their favorite shots, and put the popular votes first in your book.
+You want to impress casting directors and designers.
+If you can’t be sure they’ll read 20 pages, don’t try to save the best for last.

-Consider having two separate books.
-If you find yourself consistently getting sent out for two very different types of jobs, i.e. skincare and swimwear, it might be a wise strategy to separate your photographs by type, so that your shots relevant to the job are at the forefront when you go into a casting.
+- Consider having two separate books.
+If you find yourself consistently getting sent out for two very different types of jobs (i.e. skincare and swimwear), it may be a good idea to separate your photos by type so that your shots are relevant to the specific job you’re trying to get cast for.

-You should never leave your book behind at a go-see.
-You do leave behind your model comp card.
-That’s the one hard copy they get to keep, so have a sleeve in your model portfolio book full of them for easy distribution.
+- Never leave your book at a go-see.
+You do leave behind your model comp card, though.
+Have a sleeve in your model portfolio book full of them for easy distribution.

 Assemble Your Model Portfolio Website

-Now that you’ve got your model portfolio book and comp card sorted, it’s time to put together your online modeling portfolio.
+Now that you’ve got your portfolio book and composite card for modeling sorted, it’s time to put together your modeling portfolio website.

 Here are a few things to keep in mind when putting together your model portfolio website:

-Don’t forget to include the necessary details, like your measurements (height, bust, waist, hips, and shoe size).
+- Don’t forget to include the necessary details, like your measurements (height, bust, waist, hips, and shoe size).
 This is similar to your composite card for modeling, but digital.